 In early Spring I read the book Wild by Cheryl Strayed.
-A fantastic memoir about her 1100 mile solo trek along the Pacific Coast Trail in a bid to escape her demons.
+It’s a fantastic memoir about Chery’s 1100 mile solo trek along the Pacific Coast Trail in a bid to escape her demons.
 I fell in love with her writing, her complete idiocy for attempting such a feat with no previous hiking experience, and her determination.

 One of the major advantages of camping in June is not having to fight the crowds, and being able to choose prime camping spots at will.

 It is quiet, private, well treed, and has clean amenities.
-I was impressed that each site provides bear-proof lockers, and that you are allowed to collect dead wood for your campfire – and for some reason there is a TON of it lying around.
+I liked that each site provides bear-proof lockers, something that is a necessity in the area.
+You are also allowed to collect dead wood for your campfire, which isn’t something you are typically allowed to do at the campsites at home.
+And for some reason, there is a TON of it lying around!?

 The local store is within easy walking distance from most campsites and has a good selection of groceries at a fairly reasonable price.
 There is also a restaurant (and gift shop) for those who are tired of camping fare.

-The in-laws were camping with us this time around, so hubby and I took advantage of the fact we had babysitters, and enjoyed a nice meal on our own at the restaurant.
+The in-laws were camping with us this time around, so hubby and I took advantage of the fact we had babysitters and enjoyed a nice meal on our own at the restaurant.